RokuHanmar/Blackjack/README.md

 # Blackjack
 An attempt at making blackjack in Python, Java and C

-Inspired by a COMP228 assignment, which asked me to do this in Swift (not uploaded at this point in time to avoid breaching Academic Integrity).
+Inspired by a COMP228 assignment, which asked me to do this in Swift (this will not be uploaded to avoid breaching Academic Integrity).
 This is Pontoon style blackjack, as opposed to Crazy Eights

 Here are the rules:
 1. The player starts with a betting pool of 100.
 The game lasts for 5 rounds, or until the player's betting pool reaches 0 or lower.
 The game uses a standard 52 card deck